Kuyesorogers/Dr.GPT/README.md

 Present (/p):
 Finally, Dr.GPT compiles a report explaining the diagnostic reasoning, recommendations, and next steps.
 Tracing the logic validates the thought process.

-In summary, the Dr.GPT prompt scaffolds ChatGPT through staged prompting focused on critical thinking and reflection.
+The Dr.GPT prompt directs ChatGPT through staged prompting focused on critical thinking and reflection.
 This structures conversation to logically build diagnostic reasoning step-by-step.
 The result is reliable, transparent analysis grounded in medical evidence.

 ## Empowering Patients and Physicians